Killdeer

 The call sounds like: "kill-DEEE."

-Tracks show three toes facing forward and one back.
+Tracks show three toes facing forward.
 They are small, but abundant along water’s edge in many places.

 Killdeer tracks and scat.